ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

 If not, you can take the following steps to create a cluster on {{site.data.keyword.containershort_notm}}:

 1. Create a Kubernetes cluster from the [{{site.data.keyword.Bluemix}} catalog](https://{DomainName}/kubernetes/catalog/cluster/create).
 A standard cluster is used in this tutorial.
-2. When the cluster is ready, follow the steps described in the **Access** tab of your cluster to gain access to `kubectl`, a command line tool that you use to interact with a Kubernetes cluster.
+2. When the cluster is ready, follow the steps described in the **Access** tab of your cluster to gain access to `kubectl`, a command line tool that you use to interact with a {{site.data.keyword.containershort_notm}} cluster.
 3. If not logged in, use `ibmcloud login` to log in interactively, and set the KUBECONFIG environment variable as directed.

 ### Deploy the image